 However, the art-driven watchmaker just can’t help but put their head-turning spin on things, and what we ended up with is a functional sports watch with a look that’s just dripping with class.
 We mean this thing is sleek.

 The all-black dial gives the illusion of a minimal design, as is the usual way with men's Movado watches, but a closer look reveals that there is a lot happening here.
-Subtle texture on the dial, luminous hands, and they even snuck The Dot in there, though it’s not easy to see.
+Subtle texture on the dial, sub-dials, and they even snuck The Dot in there, though it’s not easy to see.

 And here we have the Heritage 1973 chronograph.
 We LOVE everything about this sports watch!